Zwedze/Kassandra/README.md

 SQL Connector : https://www.nuget.org/packages/Kassandra.Connector.Sql/

 # Kassandra
 The goal of this library is to provide the same interface to different kind of connectors (SQL only for the moment.
-MongoDB, Redis, MySQL, Oracle in progress)
+MySQL, Oracle in progress)
 ## Class explanations
 ### IContext
 The abstration of the database.
 This interface extends IQueryBuilder so that an IContext instance can return an IQuery object.